emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 ## Key Learning Objectives

-In this section, simple and basic implementations are utilized to enable the application server to carry out essential tasks for establishing robust user authentication services.
+In this section, simple and basic implementations are utilized in enabling the application server carry out essential tasks necessary for establishing robust user authentication services.

 1. **Declaring API Routes in a Flask App:**